bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Since their purpose is to describe the semantics of the content, the elements can be nested inside of each other.

-If it accurately describes the content, let\'s update the previous example to use a nested semantic structure.
+If it accurately describes the content, let&apos;s update the previous example to use a nested semantic structure.

 You add a header element to the article element, inside the header